ymdarum/genai_multi/README.md

-# GenAi Web App Using Nextjs (Using Ollama llama3.2, qwen2.5-coder and nomic-embed-text)
+# GenAi Web App Using Nextjs (Using Ollama llama3.2, codellama and nomic-embed-text)
 -
 ## A. Using Ollama with Llama 3.2